top of page

 In the morning, manna appeared on the ground, resembling dew.

-An exception was the Saturday sabbath.
+An exception was the Saturday Sabbath.

 The day before, they harvested twice as much to ensure a sufficient supply for the Sabbath.

-18. What did God command Moses to do when the Israelites were murmuring that they were thirsty while wandering through the desert?
+21. What did God command Moses to do when the Israelites were murmuring that they were thirsty while wandering through the desert?

 Moses was so upset with the complaining Israelites that he smacked the rock in anger with his staff instead of talking to it.